carlahy/garden/modules/vienna/principles of planning and urbanism.md

 - New York: thin and high housing
 - Pure grid pattern planning without facilities (eg. toilets or running water)

-### urban planning type I: urban engineering and fin de siècle urbanism
+## urban engineering and fin de siècle urbanism
 Urban planning type 1, the beginning of "planning as we know it"

 The beginning of serious urban planning, focusing on massive infrastructure to make cities safe $\rightarrow$ **averting risks or adaptation planning**